-Strawberry Topped Chocolate Pavlova with mascarpone cream and sweet, ripe strawberries will thrill whoever gets to taste a slice!
+Strawberry Topped Chocolate Pavlova with mascarpone cream and sweet, ripe strawberries is an exquisite summer dessert that is amazing with summer berries!

 Sometimes the best recipes come from a place in the heart.
 I’ve been reflecting on how my mom inspired me.
 It was more by example than anything.
 She put her family first.
 She filled our home with art and music.
 I loved falling to sleep with the echoes of Bach rising through the rafters.
 Her love of food and a beautiful plate was a huge influence as well.

-Our dining room table always had a beautiful tablecloth and a hodgepodge of candles that were lit even for a weeknight dinner.
+Our dining room table always had a colorful tablecloth and a hodgepodge of candles that were lit even for a weeknight dinner.
 Milk went into a pitcher and she made sure our meal was colorful.
 You’d never see white cauliflower served with pale mashed potatoes and a gray slice of pork loin.
 She remained an artist in all aspects of her life.

 My mom’s version was large meringue covered with lemon curd and whipped topping.
 There was always a second pavlova hidden away in the deep freeze.
 My three sisters and I were never scolded for helping ourselves to the spare.